harsmeet/E-Commerce-app/README.md

 ## General info

-This project created with woo commerce api, included with all functionality related to e-commerce, Signup, Home, Details, Cart, Wishlist, Checkout screens expect payment gateway, i will add it soon.
+This android app created with woo commerce api, included with all functionality related to e-commerce, Signup, Home, Details, Cart, Wishlist, Checkout screens expect payment gateway, i will add it soon.

 ## Screenshots